Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/113__MarketPrice__SessionManagement/ReadMe.txt

 including:
 -username user name to perform authorization with the token service.
 -password password to perform authorization with the token service.
 -clientId client ID to perform authorization with the token service.
+-ph Proxy host name.
+-pp Proxy port number.
+-plogin User name on proxy server.
+-ppasswd Password on proxy server.
+-pdomain Proxy Domain.

 + Implements OmmConsumerClient class in AppClient
   - Overrides desired methods